 Frequently Asked Questions

-CNA classes in Pennsylvania can vary in price, starting as low as $800 and going up to $1,400.
+CNA classes in Pittsburgh can vary in price, starting as low as $800 and going up to $1,400.
 Some courses will also include textbooks and workbooks, which can add to the costs.
 Finally, the cost of testing can vary greatly, with skill-based exams costing $112 and written exams costing $32.

 To become a CNA, candidates will have to complete a minimum of 120 hours, or 4 weeks of training, 80 hours dedicated to classes, 40 hours dedicated to clinical testing.
 Candidates will also need to be:

-- Competent in English and math
+- Competent in english and math

 - Have no criminal history